 The feasibility and sustainability of the system is assessed by considering the technical and business/socio-economic feasibility as well as possible goal conflicts, dependencies and preconditions required for the system to function as a whole [4].
 These issues were discussed in interviews with stakeholders at various levels of the study.
 Technically, the simplistic nature of the design makes Mr. Meteo feasible.
 The design focuses on affordable hardware, opensource software and does not require additional technical purchases and/or skills from the end-users.
-Socio-economically, discussions with stakeholders has shown that effective information flow to and from rural communities has been an ongoing struggle and therefore any technically feasible solution provides them with a way of not only saving time, but also delivering information they would have hitherto not been able to.
-Climate information falls under this latter category.
-Preconditions for the system to work include hosting capabilities required from stakeholders (in this case SARI and/or Cowtribe).
+Socio-economically, discussions with stakeholders has shown that effective information flow, to and from rural communities has been an ongoing struggle and therefore this provides them with a way of not only saving time, but also delivering information they would have hitherto not been able to.
+Grandiose systems, like large radio transmitters, often become a financial sink and render most deployments financially unsustainable.
+Mr. Meteo therefore uses low-cost hardware and open-source software (see Section 3.5.1).
+Preconditions for the system to work include hosting capabilities required from stakeholders.
 These capabilities include basically power supply, internet access and access to local telephone network.
 The end-users are required to have a mobile phone.
 These preconditions and all dependencies were met and there were no goal conflicts.